Smartphone as a DAP (Digital Audio Player): Is It Possible?

 Illustrative image of smartphones being used to fulfill the role of a DAP (Digital Audio Player) – In the photo, from left to right, the Cowon Plenue D, FiiO X7 MKII, and OnePlus 5T models (Image: Vitor Valeri/Hi-Fi Hub)

-DAP characteristics that smartphones do not have
+DAP characteristics that smartphones do not provide

 No Android optimization for interference-free audio transmission: there is no bypass of the SRC applied by Android’s audio APIs.